Sprint planning is one of the most important ceremonies in the Scrum project management method. Why run it and how?

 - Check the product roadmap and choose the best features to be delivered.

-- Consider all changes, defects and support cases that appeared before the next sprint.
-In ScrumDesk our principle is to clean up the mess caused by defects as soon as possible therefore I as the Product owner prioritize them as first items in the new sprint.
+- Consider all changes, defects, and support cases that appeared before the next sprint.
+In ScrumDesk our principle is to clean up the mess caused by defects as soon as possible therefore I as the Product owner prioritize them as the first items in the new sprint.

 - If you support multiple stakeholders, check the changes of priorities with them before the Sprint pre-planning.
 Do that in one room with all of them so they can align priorities together.